Kotlin/kotlinx-kover/README.md

 ### Configuring JVM test task
+In rare cases, you may need to disable instrumentation for certain classes if it causes execution errors.
+It may also be convenient to ignore the test task when calculating coverage.
-If you need to disable or filter instrumentation for a test task, you may configure the Kover extension for it.
+You may configure the Kover extension for it.

 For example, to configure a standard test task for Kotlin/JVM named `test`, you need to add the following code to the build script of the project where this task is declared: